 To apply, contact your natural gas or electric utility company or alternative electric supplier.

 Designed specifically for CBPU customers whose household income falls under 200 percent of the poverty income, this programs provides a basic audit of the qualified applicant’s home followed with energy education and energy saving measures selected for their home.
 Future electrical and water usage will be monitored and results reviewed with the applicant.
 CBPU customers interested in more information on the REAP program can contact Bob Granger at 279-9531 x 6910.

 Low income customers may qualify for a $6 per month credit on their electric, and/or a $10.50 per month credit on their natural gas account, if served by DTE Energy.
 For more information, call 800-477-4747.

 - Senior Citizen Electric Service Rate

-Depending on energy use, seniors 62 and older could save up to 33 percent — about $16 each month.
-If you use an average of less than 694 kilowatt hours per month, this rate will be beneficial to you.
-Check your average electricity use over the past 12 months.
+Depending on energy use, seniors 62 and older could save up to 37 percent — about $16 each month on their electric bill.
+If you use an average of less than 650 kilowatt hours per month, this rate will be beneficial to you.
 Your actual savings will depend on the amount of electricity you use.
 Signing up for this rate is simple.
 Just call Customer Service at 800-477-4747.
 Press 1 for "residential", then 3 for "billing/payment" and then 5 for "other".
 Ask for the Senior Citizen Residential Electric Service Rate.

 Please note these charitable funds are last resort emergency funds with limited resources and limited times of operation.